 - Self Help Skills (eating and dressing)

-Children in this age group are transitioning to school-age and your local school district becomes the main service provider for your child.
-If eligible for our services, children are assigned a Path Coordinator from our Community Living Services Department (CLS) who will assist you in planning for and finding resources to aid your child, and assisting with your child’s Individual Education Plan (IEP) at school.
+Children age 3 to 5 must have documentation of at least two developmental delays to be eligible for our services.
+Children in this age group are transitioning to school-age and your local school district becomes the main provider for your child.
+If the eligibility criteria is met, children are assigned a Service & Support Administrator (SSA) who will assist you in planning for and finding resources to aid your child, as well as support you in navigating the education system.

 Eligibility for services is determined using guidelines established by the State of Ohio.
 Click here for information about eligibility.